yaredtds/Artificial-Bee-Colony-algorithm/README.md

-# Artificial-Bee-Colony-algorithm
+# ABC-in-Python
-Artificial bee colony algorithm to solve a global optimization (minimization) problem
+The Artificial Bee Colony Algorithn in Python3